 You can change the table columns and navigate between the pages.
 Please see Adjusting Tables for further information.
+You can sort the ticket table by clicking a column header.
+This setting is saved.
+By default, i.e. if you have not defined a sorting, the tickets are sorted in descending order by creation date.
 In addition, you can open the ticket preview which always shows the ticket's last comment or email.
 The following features are available: